-In every U.S. state, you must obtain a vehicle registration to drive on public roadways.
-Typically, you must obtain one after purchasing a vehicle from a dealership or a private seller.
+No matter where you live, you need a vehicle registration to drive on public roadways.
+You usually need a new registration after purchasing a vehicle from a dealership or a private seller.
 However, you must also complete a new DMV registration if you are moving to a new state.
-Additionally, you must renew your registration regularly, as it is only valid for a limited amount of time.
-The validity of a registration will depend on the state in which you live and the renewal options that state offers.

 The application process for a car registration varies from one state to the next.
 In some states, you can submit online applications by providing your personal and vehicle information and uploading the necessary documentation to the state site.
 However, other states require in-person visits for vehicle registration applications.

 If you need to replace your registration or request a change of information on the document, you may need to complete a similar process.
 For information on all car registration-related tasks, review the sections below.

 Most often, you will need a new car registration because you have just bought a new or used car.
 Fortunately, dealerships will typically complete the initial car registration process for you.
 However, this is not the case with private sellers who expect the buyers to complete this process themselves.

 Another reason to apply for a DMV registration is moving to a new state.
 Each state sets its own deadline for registering a vehicle after moving.
 This deadline can range from 10 days to one month.

 The first step in the application process for a DMV car registration is gathering the proper documentation.
 This can include:

 - Proof of identity.

 Next, you need to select a registration method, submit the application to your state’s DMV and pay the registration fees.
 READ MORE

 You must complete a car registration renewal when your current registration is close to its expiration date.
 Certain states only offer annual registrations, whereas others offer registrations that are valid for two to five years.